jarroyoesp/KotlinMultiPlatform/README.md

 <img src="https://github.com/jarroyoesp/KotlinMultiPlatform/blob/master/images/JVMApp.png" width="800">

-### JS App - [Branch --> develop/JsApp]
+### JS App

-If you want to launch a web to get the weather you can try the example changing to the branch develop/JsApp and executing the next commands:
+If you want to launch a web to get the weather you can try executing the next commands:

 ```
 ./gradlew JsApp:run